saintmaxi/web/apps/base-docs/base-camp/docs/hardhat-testing/hardhat-testing-sbs.md

   await time.setNextBlockTimestamp(newLastBlockTimeStamp + UNLOCK_TIME);

   // Then we try to withdraw using other user signer.
 Notice the .connect function that is useful
-  //  to create and instance but have the msg.sender as the new signer. const newInstanceUsingAnotherSigner = lockInstance.connect(otherUserSigner);
+  //  to create an instance but have the msg.sender as the new signer. const newInstanceUsingAnotherSigner = lockInstance.connect(otherUserSigner);

   // We attempt to withdraw, but since the sender is not the owner, it will revert.